Installation - Server

 You have pointed your domain e.g., yourapp.com to your server IP address (via A record at your domain registrar).
 Throughout these steps, I will use yourapp.com as a placeholder for your website address that you must replace with yours.

-To install the script on cPanel, we have made an easy to follow video available in our channel on link.
+To install the script on cPanel, we have made an easy to follow video available in our YouTube channel on https://bit.ly/muly-cpanel-install-2 link.

 Before getting started, upload the server.zip archive to your server using below command: